If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this

 - On October 1, 2022, you can start applying to Queen’s through the Ontario Universities Application Centre (OUAC) (and you must complete your OUAC application by February 1, 2023).

 - The Queen’s Commerce Supplementary Essay (SE) is available starting November 1, 2023.

 - The deadline to submit the Supplementary Application is February 15, 2023.

-You have 30 days from when you access the questions on SOLUS to complete the SEs.
-If you do not complete the first randomly generated set of questions after 30 days, another set of three questions will appear.
+You will have 30 days from when you access the questions on SOLUS to complete and submit your essay.
+If you do not submit the first randomly generated set of questions by 30 days, another set of 3 questions will appear for you to complete.

-When you log in to SOLUS, you will see how many days you have left to complete your essays.
+You can see how many days you have left to complete the questions on SOLUS, shown here:

 REMEMBER: The application this year is different from previous years, where Queen’s Commerce had November, December, and January submission cycles and asked for a PSE List/Essay.

 COACH’S TIP: Your Queen’s Commerce Supplementary Essays can mean the difference between admissions success and failure.
 But don’t worry, we’ve got your back!
 Using an effective storytelling approach called the Narrative Communication Approach™ to help you showcase your interests, skills, and experiences.
 Check out these Queen’s Commerce Application Prep Guide for templates and examples that use this approach.

 Queen’s Commerce Supplementary Essay Questions